This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Surf and turf at home is the new way to date night.
 This surf n turf recipe with garlic herb butter (yum!) makes the perfect dinner for any special occasion or holiday.
 Serve steak and shrimp with simple sides like roasted asparagus or mashed cauliflower – this meal is so good it doesn’t need much.

 This surf and turf cooking method works best with thinner steaks, up to 1 inch thick.
 For thicker steaks, it’s better to do a reverse sear steak or finish steak in the oven.
-Then you can just cook the shrimp in a separate pan, or the same pan afterward.
+Then you can just cook the shrimp in a separate pan or bake shrimp if you prefer.